 It Will Educate you

 Congratulations on graduating from high school/college/university!
-Your late night cram sessions and early morning exams have finally paid off.
-You sacrificed.
-You gave it your all.
-You won.
-You have earned that highly sought after piece of paper that proves you can do anything and know everything.
+Your late-night cram sessions and early-morning exams have finally paid off.
+You sacrificed and gave it your all.
+Your prize is a highly sought-after piece of paper that proves you can do anything and know everything.
 You are completely prepared to head out into the world and conquer it.
 Nothing can go wrong now…right?

 It Will Open Your Eyes

 Maybe you are fresh out of high school and have no clue what you want to do.
 Don’t do what many in your position have done – head to university and take general studies or (insert bogus until you “figure out what you want to do for a living” course here) This is a costly mistake that will set you back both in time and monetary value.
-For those friends of mine that went this route, half failed or dropped out within the first couple years.
+Of those friends of mine that went this route, half failed or dropped out within the first couple of years, raking up costly student loans in the process.
 The rest have a piece of paper that has done little to nothing to advance their careers.
 What they all have in common is debt and regret.

-If you are pondering this route take the money you will be burning and use it to see the world.
-You will be exposed to different cultures and will be opened up to how others live their lives.
-You will learn.
-You will grow.
-You will come back with knowledge and experience that outweigh a piece of paper.
+If you are pondering this route, take the money you will be burning and use it to see the world.
+You will experience different cultures and will be opened up to how others live their lives.
+Travel will educate you.
+You will learn and you will grow.
+Most importantly, you will come back with knowledge and experience that outweigh a piece of paper.
 When you return you will most likely have a clearer mind and an idea of what to do next.

 It Will Open Doors